jrichter/ClementineVulgateConverter/README.md

 # ClementineVulgateConverter
-Convert the clementine vulgate, http://vulsearch.sourceforge.net/, to an xml bible for use with bible-api.com The files in the latin directory are downloaded from: http://vulsearch.sourceforge.net/
+Convert the clementine vulgate, http://vulsearch.sourceforge.net/, to an xml bible for use with bible-api.com.
+The files in the latin directory are downloaded from: http://vulsearch.sourceforge.net/

-** Copyright and licensing of Clementine Vulgate**
+## Copyright and licensing of Clementine Vulgate
 The text has been released into the public domain.
 Those who use it are requested to acknowledge their source, report typographical errors to the project maintainer, and make clear any modifications they make,